 Antimullerian hormone (AMH) is a hormone produced by ovarian follicles.
-The amount of AMH directly reflects level of fertility in women.
-If AMH levels are too low, women may have trouble conceiving due to low oocyte production.
+The amount of antimullerian hormone directly reflects fertility levels in women.
+If AMH levels are too low, you may have trouble conceiving due to low oocyte production.
 Fertility clinics and specialists often test AMH levels when determining the best possible treatment for infertility.
 Extremely high levels of AMH may denote PCOD or polycystic ovarian disease.

 Antimullerian test results are reported as pmol/L or ng/mL.
 The following chart covers all possible ranges of AMH and how that range may affect fertility.

 |Reduced||2.2 to 15.7||0.3 to 2.2|